Aqmar Mosque: Decoration of the façade

 The mosque of al-Aqmar was the earliest to have lavish decoration across the entire façade.
 Elements decorating the façade are loaded with symbolic meaning and can be interpreted in various ways.
 One notable feature is the large medallion in the hood of the main niche above the entrance.
 This epigraphic medallion is pierced in the form of a grille, which is unique to the decorative repertoire of architectural façades in Cairo.
 "Muhammad and 'Ali" take up the center of the medallion surrounded by a Qur’anic inscription.
 The Qur’anic inscription around the medallion starts on the lower right side, stating:

 “In the name of Allah, the Beneficent, the Merciful, O People of the House [ahl al-bayt] God only desires to put away from you abomination and with cleansing to cleanse you.”

-Fatimids interpreted this Qur’anic inscription as a reference to themselves, using it as a statement of legitimacy and manifestation of Shi'i ideology.
+The Fatimids interpreted this Qur’anic inscription as a reference to themselves, using it as a statement of legitimacy and manifestation of Shi'i ideology.
 The last few words of the inscriptions are cramped and placed on a new line, which indicates that the ratio of space to words was miscalculated.

 The façade is divided into a variation of recesses: some, such as the main niche above the entrance, have a scalloped-shell hood with a medallion in the center while others, such as the niches flanking the main entrance niche, have flat muqarnas panels.
 The left beveled corner, topped by a muqarnas niche with the names of Muhammad and 'Ali, was designed to facilitate traffic turning around the corner, another feature unique to Cairo.

 The combination of Mohammad and Ali are further prominent in the decoration of the left half of the façade, here name of Ali is in center and encircled by five linked Muhammad.
 The extravagantly decorated façade is what makes this mosque the major architectural monument of its time.
 It is important to note that the right side of the portal was later covered by another building and its current state is a modern restoration and reconstruction by the Bohras, hence the stone's lighter color and smoother texture in comparison with the original masonry of the rest of the façade.